eceakcay/CoinFlow/README.md

 6. Build and run the `CoinFlow` scheme.

-> `APIKeys.swift` is ignored by Git and should never be committed.
+> `APIKeys.example.swift` is a safe template that can be committed. `APIKeys.swift` is ignored by Git and should never be committed because it contains your private API key.

 ## Key Implementation Details